 The term random refers to any collection of data or information with no determined order, or is chosen in a way that is unknown beforehand.
 For example, 5, 8, 2, 9, and 0 are single-digit numbers listed in random order.
 Random data may be re-ordered, or sorted, by date, name, time, age, etc., in which case its order is no longer random.

-Data can be randomly selected or random numbers can be generated using a random seed.
-Computer games, web pages, programs, and encryption are just a few examples of what needs random values to operate.
-For example, Computer Hope has a random dictionary definition script that randomly selects and opens a random dictionary page for Computer Hope users.
+Data can be randomly selected, or random numbers can be generated using a random seed.
+Computer games, web pages, programs, and encryption are a few examples of things that need random values to operate.
+For example, Computer Hope has a tool that randomly selects and opens a random dictionary page for Computer Hope users.

 Example of a random number